Bristol International Balloon Fiesta

 View of a hot air balloon

-The Fiesta and its colorful balloons are very popular with photographers, with plenty of opportunities to take pictures of the process involved in getting the balloons off the ground, and the attractions that makes the Fiesta one of the biggest event of the summer calendar in the UK.
+The Fiesta and its colourful balloons are very popular with photographers, with plenty of opportunities to take pictures of the process involved in getting the balloons off the ground, and the attractions that makes the Fiesta one of the biggest event of the summer calendar in the UK.

 Mass launch of hot air balloons

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.